joachimchauvet/HTMLPurifer-html5/README.md

-php-htmlpurifier-html5
+HTMLPurifier-html5
 ======================

-Load HTMLPurifier with support for:
+Load standalone HTMLPurifier with support for:

 * HTML5
 * TinyMCE